sagemathinc/cocalc/notes/april2014.md

 - [ ] go through and chown/sync every project systematically; evidently I didn't in the current migration, so I'll just put a chown in the start script for now -- this slows things down, but is temporary.

-- [ ] update quota information using du script and re-enable quotas

-- [ ] write code that cleans up /bup/projects fs by removing .sagemathcloud directories, etc., of projects not used for a while

 - [ ] make it so move is never automatic but prompted?

 - [ ] automated rolloing snapshots of bup/projects